GnomeyDev/Meteor-Editor/README.md

 npm start
 ```

-This should create / open the version of Meteor Editor that you installed.
+This should create / open the version of Meteor that you installed.
 If this doesn't work (can happen for multiple reasons) please report it here:
 https://github.com/GnomeyDev/Meteor-Editor/issues/new
 or join the Discord using the link below: